boennecd/US_PD_models/README.md

 Knit the documents at the project root.
 You can change this in Rstudio in the "Knit" drop down menu.
 We use [packrat](https://rstudio.github.io/packrat/) to ensure that it is easier to reproduce the results.
-It should start installing the packages and exact versions of the packages if you open the `US_PD_analysis.Rproj` file.
+It should start installing the packages and exact versions of the packages if you open the `.Rproj` file.